 - 1. Was the communist victory in Vietnam due more to the inherent weaknesses of the Saigon regime, strategic mistakes made by the United States, or the brilliance of North Vietnamese strategy? - 2.
 Did the United States armed forces discover elements of a strategy that, if combined, might have secured American objectives at an acceptable cost? - 3.
 The United States fought a successful limited regional war in Korea.
 Why, when faced with an ostensibly similar strategic situation, did the United States fail to achieve its objectives in Vietnam, despite a greater effort in both magnitude and duration? - 4.
 In what ways did the multinational arena impact the development of strategy and the process of war termination in the Vietnam War? - 5.
 Was Vietnamization a success?
 What does this case tell us about problems of withdrawal and the challenges of shifting the burden to client states? - 6.
-What effect did LINEBACKER I and LINEBACKER II have on the signing of the Paris Peace Accords and on the outcome of the war? - 7.
-Assess the likely strategic effects of the operational plans developed by the United States during 1969 to carry out an intense air and naval offensive against North Vietnam. - 8.
-Why did the Paris Peace Accords of 1973 fail to cement the United States' gains in Vietnam? - 9.
+What were the most important barriers to the United States accurately reassessing their strategy in Vietnam between 1968 and 1973? - 7.
+What effect did LINEBACKER I and LINEBACKER II have on the signing of the Paris Peace Accords and on the outcome of the war? - 8.
+Assess the likely strategic effects of the operational plans developed by the United States during 1969 to carry out an intense air and naval offensive against North Vietnam. - 9.
+Why did the Paris Peace Accords of 1973 fail to cement the United States' gains in Vietnam? - 10.
 Krepinevich argues that the U.S. lost in Vietnam because it applied the "Army concept" of conventional operations to an insurgency.
 The fact remains that the RVN fell to conventional invasion in 1975 and not to a popular uprising or insurgency.
 Does the nature of the endgame invalidate Krepinevich's argument?
-If so why; if not, why not? - 10.
+If so why; if not, why not? - 11.
 How significant was operational surprise (e.g., the 1968 Tet Offensive, the 1972 Easter Offensive, the 1975 Offensive) to the outcome of the Vietnam War?

-1. Bergerud, Eric.
+- 1. Bergerud, Eric.
 The Dynamics of Defeat: The Vietnam War in Hau Nghia Province.
 Boulder: The Westview Press, 1991.
 Pages 223-308.
-(E-Reserve) [86 pages]

-- 2. Nguyen, Lien-Hang T. Hanoi's War: an International History of the War for Peace in Vietnam.
+(E-Reserve) [86 pages] - 2.
+Nguyen, Lien-Hang T. Hanoi's War: an International History of the War for Peace in Vietnam.
 Chapel Hill: University of North Carolina Press, 2012.
-Pages 231 304.
+Pages 231-304.
 (E-Reserve) [74 pages] - 3.
 Final Paris Peace Accord, 1973.
 (Selected Readings) [8 pages] - 4.
-Vietnam Contingency Planning, October 1969, National Security Council Files, Box 89, Folder 2, and Box 122, Folder 6, Nixon Presidential Materials, National Archives.
-(Selected Readings) [50 pages] - 5.
+Haun, Phil and Jackson, Colin.
+"Breaker of Armies: Air Power in the Easter Offensive and the Myth of Linebacker I and II."
+International Security, vol. 40, no. 3 (Winter 2015/16).
+Pages 139-178.
+(E-Reserve) [40 pages] - 5.
 Willbanks, James.
 Abandoning Vietnam: How America Left and South Vietnam Lost Its War.
 Lawrence: University of Kansas, 2004.
 Pages 122-162.
-(E-Reserve) [41 pages]
+(E-Reserve) [41 pages] - 6.
+Walzer, Michael.
+Just and Unjust Wars.
+Fifth Edition, Basic Books, 2015.
+Pages 309-317.
+(Physical) [9 pages]